-The Fête des Vignerons (registered on UNESCO’s cultural heritage list in 2016), is a celebration born from a centennial tradition, founded by the Confrérie des Vignerons, the Brotherhood of Winegrowers in the Lavaux and the Swiss Chablais.
+The Fête des Vignerons (UNESCO’ cultural heritage event since 2016), is a centuries old tradition, founded by the Confrérie des Vignerons, the Brotherhood of Winegrowers in Lavaux and the Swiss Chablais.

-Ever more splendid, more elaborate and more beautiful, always innovative and open to society, but respectful of its roots and traditions and what it is all about: to celebrate the labours of the land, to honour the work of the winegrowers and their workers and to respect the habitat of flora and fauna, the four seasons, the rain, sun, moon, snow, wind and to master the entire process of winegrowing and life of the winegrowers, workers, their families and towns and villages in the region.
+Ever more splendid, more elaborate and more beautiful, always innovative and open to society, but respectful for the roots and traditions and what it is all about: to celebrate the labours of the land, to honour the work of the winegrowers and their workers and to respect the habitat of flora and fauna, the four seasons, the rain, the sun, the moon, the snow, the wind and the entire process of winegrowing and the life of the winegrowers, workers and their families and towns and villages.

-More than 5 500 actors, all volunteers, 800 singers and 100 musicians (some of them professionals) perform the daily spectacle for three weeks in a temporary stadium of 20 000 spectators.
-More than one million visitors attend the shows or visit Vevey, without any serious problems.
-It takes 10 years to organize this spectacle, 10 years to get back to normal life, as they say.
+More than 5 500 actors, 800 singers and 100 musicians (some of them professionals) perform every day during three weeks in a temporary stadium of 20 000 spectators.
+More than one million visitors attend the shows or visit Vevey.

-This gigantesque venture in the small town of Vevey (around 20 000 inhabitants) is organised by an artistic team of around 50 professionals (direction, production, technique and sets, costumes and accessories) and the management, but the overall responsibility is in the hands of the Confrérie des Vignerons.
+This venture in the small town of Vevey (around 20 000 inhabitants) is organised by an artistic team of around 50 professionals (direction, production, technique and sets, costumes and accessories).

 (Source: S. Carruzzo-Frey, D. Finzi Pasca, G. Favrod, Fête des Vignerons 2019, Vevey 2019).